 Ball programmes (carnets de bals, dance cards).
 These small cards listed exactly what dances were done at a ball; and when and where the ball was.
 Collections of these dance cards may indicate dance trends, regional variations, partnering patterns, favorite orchestras, and other details.
 Observing which dances were signed up for and which were left blank (sat out) will also reveal which dances were truly popular.

 Music notations.
-In addition to being an essential component of dance, sheet music occasionally contains dance instructions printed inside the cover.
+In addition to music's role as an essential component of dance, sheet music occasionally contains dance instructions printed inside the cover.

 Phonograph records from the era solve tempo problems and questions about performance practices, offer an aural glimpse of the character of a dance, and sometimes give vocal dance descriptions.

-Original motion picture documents, the ultimate imagery for a dance scholar, if they can be found.
-It's too bad films and phonographs weren't invented centuries earlier.
+Original motion picture and video documents are the ultimate imagery for a dance scholar, if they can be found.
+It's too bad films, video and phonographs weren't invented centuries earlier.